The genealogy of nearly critical branching processes in varying environment: Model

 and

 where the asymptotics under assumptions \eqref{Cond_on_the_environment} and \eqref{assumption_variance} are obtained in Lemma~\ref{conv_variance}.
-Since both series diverge, our BPVE would also be classified as critical in \cite{Kersting2020}.
-Assumptions \eqref{Cond_on_the_environment} and \eqref{assumption_variance} are not necessary for these series to diverge and can thus be thought of as restrictive in that sense.
+Since both series diverge, our BPVE would be classified as critical in \cite{Kersting2020}.
+Assumptions \eqref{Cond_on_the_environment} and \eqref{assumption_variance} are not necessary for these series to diverge and can therefore be seen as restrictive in that sense.

-It should be noted however that these stronger assumptions allow us to work with sequences of environments and lead to a notion of near criticality, whereas the aforementioned works consider fixed environment.
-Also, we only need the mild moment condition \eqref{eq:uniform_integrability} on the offspring size which we believe to be nearly optimal, whereas \cite{CardonaTobon2021, Harris2022} require a finite third moment, and \cite{Kersting2020, Kersting2022} a stronger second moment assumption.
+It should be noted, however, that these stronger assumptions allow us to work with sequences of environments and lead to a notion of near criticality, whereas the aforementioned works consider a fixed environment.
+Moreover, we only require the mild moment condition \eqref{eq:uniform_integrability} on the offspring size, which we believe to be nearly optimal, whereas \cite{CardonaTobon2021, Harris2022} require a finite third moment, and \cite{Kersting2020, Kersting2022} a stronger second moment assumption.
 In particular, if \eqref{Cond_on_the_environment} and \eqref{assumption_variance} hold, the latter condition (assumption (B) in \cite{Kersting2020}) implies that for any sequence $K_N \to \infty$